EventSaucePHP/LaravelEventSauce/README.md

 # Laravel EventSauce

 This library allows you to easily integrate [EventSauce](https://eventsauce.io) with your Laravel application.
-It takes out the tedious work of having to set up your own message dispatcher and provides an easy API to set up Aggregate Roots, Aggregate Root Repositories, Consumers, and more.
+It takes out the tedious work of having to set up your own message dispatcher and provides an easy API to set up [aggregate roots](#aggregate-roots), [aggregate root repositories](#aggregate-root-repositories), [consumers](#consumers), and more.
 It also comes with a range of scaffolding console commands to easily generate the boilerplate needed to get started with an Event Sourced application.

 While already usable, this library is currently still a work in progress.
 More documentation and features will be added over time.
 We appreciate pull requests that help extend and improve this project.